-Although it does not require any sophisticated mathematics, the proof will not be given in this course.
-It is an ingenious and intricate proof, but requires no more background than we already have.
-We would like to explain though why the theorem is not obvious.
+The proof is by an ingenious and intricate argument, but requires no more background than we already have.
+We give it in Appendix A. We would like to explain though why the theorem is not obvious.

-What we are given that there is some injective function f from A to B and some injective function g from B to A. We should conclude from that there is some bijective function h from A to B. It is not true that h = f or g.
-One should somehow construct it from f and g.
-Here is an example: let A be the set of points in the plane in distance at most 1 from the origin (the closed unit disk) and B the square $[-1, 1] \times [-1, 1]$.
+What we are given that there is some injective function f from A to B and some injective function g from B to A. Those functions need not be related to each other in any way.
+We should conclude from that there is a bijective function h from A to B. It is not necessarily true that h = f.
+One should somehow construct h from f and g.
+Here is an example: let A be the set of points in the plane in distance at most 1 from the origin (the closed unit disk) and B the square $[-1,1] \times [-1,1]$.
 The function is a well-defined injective function but not a bijection.
 The function is also a well-defined injective function, but not bijection.
-One can find a bijection from A to B, but it is not immediately clear how to find it based on the knowledge of f and g (and in fact in this particular example, it is better to "rethink the situation" than to deduce it from f and g).
+One can find a bijection from A to B, but it is not immediately clear how to find it based on the knowledge of f and g (and in fact in this particular example, it is better to "rethink the situation" rather than to deduce it from f and g).

-$$f: A \to B, \qquad f(x) = x,$$
+$$f: A \to B, \qquad f(x) = x$$

-$$g: B \to A, \qquad g(b) = b/\sqrt{2},$$
+$$g: B \to A$$ , $g(b) = b/\sqrt{2}$,